Section 358Repeal and savings

 🛡️ KNOW YOUR RIGHTS

-• Understand that old cases continue under the new law.
+• Know that ongoing cases will continue under the new law.

-• Be aware of the transition from IPC to BNS.
+• Be aware of the new laws and their implications.

 FREQUENTLY ASKED QUESTIONS